 We will keep your information for as long as is necessary for the purposes set out in this privacy notice for as long as is required for legal purposes; our legitimate business and charitable purposes; and to fulfil our contractual obligations to you including, where necessary, after the termination of our relationship with you.
 The retention period will vary according to the nature of the purpose under which the information is held.
 For example:

-- We retain information about grant and fellowship applicants, Write on Art competition entrants (excluding information about race and ethnic origin) and Country House participants, and recordings or still images taken at events indefinitely for historical research purposes in our Institutional Archive.
+- We retain information about grant and fellowship applicants; Yale in London participants & lecturers, Graduate Summer School participants and lecturers; Write on Art competition entrants (excluding information about race and ethnic origin); British Art in Motion Film competition entrants; British Art Network activities; Archives and Library donors; and Country House or Photographic Archive participants indefinitely for historical research purposes in our Institutional Archive;

 How do we keep your information secure?